imossaidqadri/od-blvd/README.md

 For CSS and JavaScript, we recommend using the [`{% stylesheet %}`](https://shopify.dev/docs/api/liquid/tags#stylesheet) and [`{% javascript %}`](https://shopify.dev/docs/api/liquid/tags/javascript) tags.
 They can be included multiple times, but the code will only appear once.

+### Build Process

+The Boulevard Theme uses modern development tools:

+- **Tailwind CSS** for utility-first styling
+- **Bun** as the JavaScript runtime for builds
+- **Terser** for JavaScript minification
+- **PostCSS** with Autoprefixer for CSS processing

 ### `critical.css`

-The Skeleton Theme explicitly separates essential CSS necessary for every page into a dedicated `critical.css` file.
+The Boulevard Theme explicitly separates essential CSS necessary for every page into a dedicated `critical.css` file.

 ## Contributing

-We're excited for your contributions to the Skeleton Theme!
-This repository aims to remain as lean, lightweight, and fundamental as possible, and we kindly ask your contributions to align with this intention.
+We're excited for your contributions to the Boulevard Theme!
+This repository aims to remain modern, performant, and a great foundation for e-commerce themes, and we kindly ask your contributions to align with this intention.

 Visit our [CONTRIBUTING.md](./CONTRIBUTING.md) for a detailed overview of our process, guidelines, and recommendations.

+## Key Features

+The Boulevard Theme includes several modern e-commerce features:

+### Performance Optimizations
+- **Critical CSS inlining**: Essential CSS is inlined in the layout for faster initial render
+- **Link prefetching**: Navigation links are prefetched on hover/touch for faster page transitions
+- **Lazy loading**: Images and content are loaded as needed to improve performance
+- **Resource hints**: DNS prefetching for faster external resource loading

+### Modern Development Stack
+- **Tailwind CSS**: Utility-first CSS framework with custom configuration
+- **Bun runtime**: Fast JavaScript runtime for development and builds
+- **Modular JavaScript**: Organized JS modules for header, lazy loading, and product functionality
+- **PostCSS processing**: With Autoprefixer for cross-browser compatibility

+### Responsive Design
+- **CSS Grid layout**: Modern grid-based layout system
+- **Mobile-first approach**: Design optimized for all device sizes
+- **Flexible components**: Sections and blocks that adapt to different screen sizes

+### Developer Experience
+- **Component-based architecture**: Reusable sections and blocks
+- **Schema-based customization**: Easy-to-use settings for merchants
+- **Modern build tools**: Automated compilation and minification
+- **Theme settings**: Comprehensive customization options

 ## License

-Skeleton Theme is open-sourced under the [MIT](./LICENSE.md) License.
+Boulevard Theme is open-sourced under the [MIT](./LICENSE.md) License.